pingidentity/terraform-provider-pingone/docs/resources/user.md

 ### Required

 - `email` (String) A string that specifies the user's email address, which must be provided and valid.
 For more information about email address formatting, see section 3.4 of [RFC 2822, Internet Message Format](http://www.faqs.org/rfcs/rfc2822.html).
-- `environment_id` (String) The ID of the environment to create the user in.
+- `environment_id` (String) The ID of the environment to manage the user in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
 - `population_id` (String) The identifier of the population resource associated with the user.
 Must be a valid PingOne resource ID.
 - `username` (String) A string that specifies the user name, which must be provided and must be unique within an environment.
 The `username` must either be a well-formed email address or a string.
 The string can contain any letters, numbers, combining characters, math and currency symbols, dingbats and drawing characters, and invisible whitespace